sgoldenlab/simba/docs/Tutorial_DLC.md

 ## Pipeline breakdown
 For detailed information on the DeepLabCut workflow, see the [DeepLabCut repository](https://github.com/AlexEMG/DeepLabCut).

+Parts 1 and 2 can be skipped if you have already generated your DLC tracking model.
+Again, you must use the "16 point, 2 rodent configuration" to use the included feature list.

+Part 3 should be used regardless of whether a new model is being generated from scratch, or a previous model imported.

+If you are amending a model generated from different video acquisition parameters than your experimental videos, we **strongly** suggest extracting more frames from your experimental videos and incorporating them into the model.
+In our own hands, this has always significantly improved tracking, while requiring very little new annotation.
+We suggest 200-300 new frames.

+Outlier correction should be used no matter what.

 ![alt-text-1](/images/dlcworkflow.PNG "dlcworkflow.PNG")

 ### [Part 1: Create DLC Project](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#part-1-create-dlc-project-1)